Evaluating stroke metrics for all acute ischemic stroke (All-AIS) patients can help promote change and optimize programs

 effective tool for communicating key metrics to your stroke team.
 This

 reporting format could be adapted for different teams with different

-AIS, acute ischemic stroke; DTN, door-to-needle time; mRS, modified Rankin Scale, sICH, symptomatic intracranial hemorrhage
+AIS, acute ischemic stroke; DTN, door-to-needle; mRS, modified Rankin Scale, sICH, symptomatic intracranial hemorrhage.

 Using metrics to empower your team in the stroke process

 Average DTN time communicates how quickly patients are being treated

 with Activase once they arrive at the center.
 It is one measure which